 Mason Greenwood on the brink of permanent Manchester United exit

-The 22-year-old spent the majority of last season on loan at Getafe in Spain
+Greenwood spent last year on loan at Getafe and he looks set to depart Old Trafford

 Support truly